RealYoshiWaton/real-world-ai-projects/README.md

 > This repository is an ongoing project and is continuously evolving.
 New AI and ML projects will be added regularly, so stay tuned for exciting updates!

 ## 🚀 What's Inside?
-This repository will feature practical and research-inspired projects in:
+This repository features practical and research-driven projects in:
+- Structured Exploratory Data Analysis (EDA)
-- Deep Learning & Neural Networks
+- Deep Learning and Neural Networks
-- Supervised & Unsupervised Learning
+- Supervised and Unsupervised Learning
 - Natural Language Processing (NLP)
 - Computer Vision
 - Reinforcement Learning
-- Time-Series Forecasting
+- Time Series Forecasting
-- MLOps & Model Deployment
+- MLOps and Model Deployment
 Each project will be self-contained with code, documentation, and instructions.

 ## 📂 Planned Repository Structure